The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

 Yes, let us return at once.
-The deed is done, and we have conquered Granada, without the loss of any one man of our vast and superior army.
+The deed is done, and we have conquered Granada without the loss of a single man of our vast and superior army.

 ISABELLA.